 UTMB is providing daily updates about COVID-19, along with information for the general public about steps to take if someone feels sick.

 Major pharmacies have set up a variety of services related to COVID-19 including some free home delivery, special hours for seniors, and online chat with pharmacists that can answer questions.
 Their dedicated pages for COVID-19 resources are here:

 The colleges and universities we serve are providing comprehensive information for employees and students regarding COVID-19.
 You can find their COVID-19 dedicated webpages here:

 Texas Apartment Association has established a resource page for renters statewide and their rights and protections during the COVID-19 outbreak.

 Eviction Resources are available to assist residents with legal assistance, emergency grants for rent or utilities, alternate housing, short-term motel vouchers, or placement in a local shelter.

-Austin Tenants Council provides counseling related to the eviction process, tenant-landlord issues, mediates disputes, provides workshops, and identifies fair housing issues to resolve or minimize discriminatory housing practices.
+Austin Tenants Council provides counseling related to the eviction process, tenant-landlord issues, disputes, and fair housing issues.

 The following information is through the City of Austin and includes both local, state, and federal resources.